peng-217/tp/docs/DeveloperGuide.md

 ### Scene component
 **API:** `Scene.java`

-The scene class contains and produces the narrative for the scene.
+The `Scene` class contains and produces the narrative for the scene.
 It also holds a suspectList, which contains the suspects and their respective clues.

-How the scene class works
+How the `Scene` class works
 - Each scene has a scene type.
 - For each scene type, we interact differently from the user.